 SMART AND SKILLED FEES

-This course is government-subsidised, meaning you pay a portion of the full course fee to TAFE NSW and the government will pay the balance.
+This course is government-subsidised, meaning you pay a portion of the full course fee to Sydney TAFE and the government will pay the balance.
 However, you must meet certain eligibility criteria for this to apply.

 The fee category that will apply to you depends on your eligibility and your individual circumstances.
 Your fee and eligibility for concession/exemption will be calculated and confirmed during the enrolment process.